 Each schema carries its own seal.
 The Orders WorkflowNet's seal verifies mutual exclusion (the order is in exactly one state).
 The Inventory ResourceNet's seal verifies token conservation (total stock = available + reserved).
 These properties hold independently of the composition — adding EventLinks doesn't invalidate either seal.

 Why does this composition work reliably?
-Because the CompositeNet grammar has algebraic properties that make reasoning tractable.
+The CompositeNet grammar has algebraic properties that make reasoning tractable:

 Seals enable assume-guarantee reasoning.
 Each sub-net's seal certifies its properties: conservation, boundedness, liveness, mutual exclusion.
 When composing sealed nets, we only need to verify that the links are compatible — we don't need to re-analyze the internal structure of each sub-net.
 The seal is the interface contract.